MELROSE VETERANS MEMORIAL MIDDLE SCHOOL

 C) All monies collected at any fundraiser or event shall be counted in the presence of two members and a form of deposit slip shall be signed and given to the Treasurer.

-Standing committees of the Organization shall be: Ways and Means, Hospitality, Publicity, Enrichment, Faculty Grants, Newsletter, Box Tops for Education, Campbell’s Label for Education.
+Standing committees of the Organization shall be: Grants, Box Tops for Education, Popcorn Sales, Sportswear Sales, and 8th Grade BBQ.
 These committees shall have the responsibility and the authority to carry out the purpose of this Organization, as defined in Article II, throughout the year within the framework of their assigned duties, as defined in this Article (Article VI).

-Section 5.
-The Faculty Grants Chairperson shall be responsible for a grant program designed to encourage and fund creative and innovative activities within the classroom(s).
-Said Committee shall appoint a grant review committee, which shall include the principal as a permanent non-voting member.
+Section 1.
+The Grants Chairperson shall be responsible for a grant program designed to encourage and fund creative and innovative activities within the classroom(s).
+Said Chairperson shall appoint a grant review committee, which shall include the principal as a permanent non-voting member.
 Faculty grants over $1000 should be brought to the PTO for final approval.

-Section 8.
-Box Tops for Education Chairperson shall be responsible for organizing a committee to collect and cut box top coupons collected in classrooms twice a year, and maintaining the information on the website.
+Section 2.
+Box Tops for Education Chairperson shall be responsible for organizing a committee to collect and cut box top coupons collected in classrooms twice a year, maintaining the information on the website, and submitting the Box Tops for reimbursement by the program deadline twice annually.

-Section 12.
-8th Grade Barbecue Chairperson shall be responsible for organizing a committee of volunteers for the Melrose Veterans Memorial Middle Schools annual 8th grade barbecue.
+Section 5.
+8th Grade Barbecue Chairperson shall be responsible for organizing a committee of volunteers for the Melrose Veterans Memorial Middle School’s annual 8th grade barbecue.

 Section 2.
 The annual business meeting of the Organization shall be held in May for the purpose of electing officers and standing committee chairpersons, receiving reports of officers and committees, and transacting any other business that may arise.

 Section 3.
-Special meeting of the Organization may be held at such times as requested by a majority of the Executive Board or by at least twenty members of the Organization.
+Special meeting of the Organization may be held at such times as requested by a majority of the Executive Board or by at least ten participants of the Organization.

 Section 5.
 The Executive Board shall meet as deemed necessary (i.e. monthly-bimonthly) with dates and times to be determined by the Board.
 Five members shall constitute a quorum for the transaction of business.